ianmkim/vi-cmdg/README.md

-# cmdg - A command line client to GMail
+# vi-cmdg - A (vi-keybound) command line client to GMail

+This fork of cmdg contains very basic changes for keybindings.
+To come is an easier way to modify the keybindings.
+Shouldn't be this hard the code is clean enough

+Original repository and copyright notice can be found here:
 Copyright Thomas Habets <thomas@habets.se> 2015-2021
 https://github.com/ThomasHabets/cmdg

 ## License